 And since I was staying with a friend again, who has a notoriously dusty house (sorry if you’re reading this!), I wanted to see if it would stop my sniffling.

-After around 30-40 minutes of reading, I did indeed feel that my nose was less irritated.
-And I also switched the light out to go to sleep.
+After around 30-40 minutes of reading, I did feel that my nose was less irritated.
+I didn’t feel any obvious drowsiness, but I turned the light off to go to sleep anyway.

-I then woke up around 6.5 hours later, which is a good result for me.
-I often wake in the night at least a couple of times, and I average 6 to 7 hours’ sleep on a good night.
+I woke up around 6.5 hours later, which is a good result for me.
+I often wake in the night at least a couple of times, and an average good night for me normally means somewhere between six and seven hours’ sleep.

 The following nights